 Hay fever, also called allergic rhinitis, is common in spring because it is often caused by an allergy to grass pollen.
 Hay fever can occur at any time of the year as an allergic reaction to dust mites, mould and animal fur or hair.
 Symptoms include a running nose, sneezing and itchy, watering eyes.
-Medication including anti-histamines and staying indoors can help symptoms.
-A course of immunotherapy may help some people.
+Medication including antihistamines and staying indoors can help symptoms.
+Allergen immunotherapy may be a suitable treatment for some people.

 Hay fever is the common name for a condition called allergic rhinitis, which means an allergy that affects the nose.
 Most people associate hay fever with spring, when airborne pollens from grasses are at their peak.
 However, hay fever can occur at any time of the year.
-This is known as perennial allergic rhinitis, which is usually caused by a reaction to allergens around the home, such as dust mites, moulds or animal hair or fur.
+This is known as perennial allergic rhinitis, which is usually caused by a reaction to allergens around the home, such as dust mites, moulds or animal hair or fur or occupational allergens.

 Symptoms of hay fever